thesam/rust-cross-kfreebsd/README.md

 A Docker container which cross-compiles Rust for Debian GNU/kFreeBSD.

 ## Goals
-* Add kFreeBSD as a cross-compile target in rustc - IN PROGRESS
+* Add kFreeBSD as a cross-compile target in rustc - IN PROGRESS - https://github.com/thesam/rust
 * Cross-compile "Hello, world!" for kFreeBSD - DONE
 * Cross-compile rustc for kFreeBSD - DONE
-* Compile libcore on kFreeBSD - IN PROGRESS
+* Compile libcore on kFreeBSD - IN PROGRESS, issue #2
 * Run a complete rustc build on kFreeBSD
+* Submit pull requests to upstream projects
 * Compile cargo on kFreeBSD

 ## How to use